liebman/esp-hub75/README.md

 **WARNING**: This is currently a very early WORK IN PROGRESS!

+**WARNING**: For now the `esp-hal` version required is not released yet this is pinned to a specific git commit.

 All implementations use DMA where supported.

 - [ ] - documentation!